 What does Iran have to fight back with?

-The common expert view is that Iran has been weakened by the war this summer, and the same applies to its proxy network, but it still has a large toolbox at its disposal.
+The common expert view is that Iran is weakened after the war this summer, and the same applies to its proxy network, but it has a large toolbox at its disposal.

-This includes rocket attacks against Israel and American troops in the region, attacks on shipping - and the ability to orchestrate terrorist attacks in other countries.
+This includes rocket attacks against Israel and American troops in the region, attacks on shipping - and the ability to stage terrorist acts in other countries.

 I am sure that the threat perception in Sweden has increased with Jewish and American targets.
 The surprise factor is also present on the Iranian side.

-Donald Trump's Achilles heel is domestic opinion, which is strongly critical of American military involvement in Iran, according to the political scientist.
+According to the political scientist, Donald Trump's Achilles heel is domestic opinion, which is strongly critical of American military involvement in Iran.

 That means he has to show success quickly.
 Otherwise, public opinion will become even more critical and perhaps define his second term.
-But Trump is looking to take down the big fish here, and go down in history as the one who brought down the mullahs' regime.
+But Trump is looking to fry the big fish here, and go down in history as the one who brought down the mullahs' regime.

-Iran, says Persson, would be wise to ensure the conflict becomes protracted.
+Iran, says Persson, would be wise to ensure that it becomes a protracted conflict.

 “Blinking red”

-Canceled flights, travel advisories, recalled embassy personnel, troop movements, Israeli silence and Donald Trump, who has aired his discontent, have pointed in the opposite direction.
+But canceled flights, travel advisories, recalled embassy personnel, troop movements, Israeli silence and Donald Trump, who has expressed dissatisfaction, have pointed in the opposite direction, says Anders Persson.

 Background: One year of negotiations